By Lory Diaz

 The menu at Hungry Amoo has recently changed, so the addition of the slow-cooked lamb rump caught our attention.
 This dish comes with roasted purple potatoes, rosemary mint jelly, and cucumber, and is served with soubise (onion béchamel sauce).
 The lamb is cooked to perfection, and incredibly juicy, while the cucumber retains some crunch, introducing vibrancy and freshness.
 This was an absolute favourite, and I would highly recommend this to anyone looking for an alternative to the classic steak dinner.
 Delicious!

-Hungry Amoo is relatively new to Ossington, having only opened in the second half of 2016.
-The recent menu change clearly indicates that Chef Pourmarz is determined to keep things fresh though, adding a delicious new realm of flavour to this restaurant strip in downtown Toronto.
+Hungry Amoo is relatively new to Ossington, having opened only in the second half of 2016.
+The recent menu change clearly indicates that Chef Pourmarz is determined to keep things fresh, adding a delicious new realm of flavour to this restaurant strip in downtown Toronto.
 If you’re looking for dinner before your night out, or want to challenge your family to some new flavours, definitely keep Hungry Amoo in mind!

 Hungry Amoo, 74 Ossington Avenue, 647-352-7474